 J.D.
-Greear says, “Ecclesiologically, there is no substantive difference” between the “multiple services on one campus or services on multiple campuses throughout the city” he insists, “satellite campuses are an alternative to multiple services and bigger sanctuaries, not to church planting.”
-Several other well-respected pastors with multisite churches say the same, “Multi-Site Churches is straightforward, practical, and fairly comprehensive.”
+Greear says, “Ecclesiologically, there is no substantive difference” between the “multiple services on one campus or services on multiple campuses throughout the city.”
+He insists that “satellite campuses are an alternative to multiple services and bigger sanctuaries, not to church planting.”
 Tim Keller says, “The core of the multisite concept is that a church must ‘reverse the flow.’
 Instead of drawing people to the church, take the church into their world.”

 Bobby Jamieson, “Book Review: Multi-Site Churches, by Scott McConnell.”
 IX 9Marks, March, 3, 2010. https://www.9marks.org/review/multi-site-churches/ (accessed April 5, 2019).